anoma/nspec/docs/arch/node/engines/commitment_behaviour.juvix.md

 : The state remains unchanged.

 Messages to be sent
-: A `ResponseCommitment` message is sent back to the requester.
+: A `ReplyCommitment` message is sent back to the requester.

 Engines to be spawned
 : No engine is created by this action.